-When you know you’ve finished a section and aren’t in a rush, rescanning and reading a question may be all you need to submit the correct answer.
+When you know you’ve completed a section and aren’t in a hurry, rescanning and reading a question may be enough to submit the correct answer.

-With these tips, I hope you will do your best on the big day.
-We also offer a variety of comprehensive practice questions categorized into ASVAB sections.
-That will make it much easier for you to see where your weaknesses are and what you can do to improve them.
-After you’ve familiarized yourself with the test questions, you may take our free ASVAB practice test to get a feel for the full test format.
+With these suggestions, we hope you do your best on the big day.
+We also provide a wide range of comprehensive practice questions organized into ASVAB sections.
+This will make it much easier to identify your weaknesses and what you can do to improve them.
+After you’ve become acquainted with the test questions, you can take our free ASVAB practice test to get a sense of the overall test format.

-Let’s take a look at it right now so you’re fully prepared for the ASVAB.
-You can do it!
+Let’s go over it now so you’re fully prepared for the ASVAB.
+You’ve got this!

 Pictorial History Of US Navy Uniforms From 1776 To 1967